 Time out in French and cultural treasures on the market square

 As soon as you have solid ground under your feet again, turn right from Herrenstraße onto Zangenmeisterstraße.
-After 200 metres, treat yourself to a short break in the Café and Bistro Bienvenue on the way to the next sight in the direction of the market square: this is where French flair meets attention to detail.
+After 200 metres, treat yourself to a short break at the Café and Bistro Bienvenue on the way to the next sight in the direction of the market square: this is where French flair meets attention to detail.
 Visitors can choose between homemade cakes and tarts and savoury delicacies such as tarte flambée or quiches.
 Freshly fortified, the route continues straight ahead across the Memminger Ach stream to the market square.
 Here you can see the magnificent, gleaming white Renaissance façade of the multi-storey town hall built in 1589, another of Memmingen's top sights.
 In contrast, the spacious wheelhouse with its warm ochre tones and playful paintings exudes a Mediterranean atmosphere.

 Medieval tour for families